konradzagozda/twelve-factor-app-demo/README.md

 - **declarative format for setup automation** - achieved with `ansible`
 - **clean contract with underlying system** - only `unix-like` system is needed, for windows use WSL2.
 - **suitable for deployment on modern cloud platforms** - achieved with `kubernetes`
 - **Minimize divergence** between development and production - local / dev / prod environments differs mostly just by configuration settings.
+Local deployment achieved using `kind`, cloud deployments achieved with `aws eks`.
 - TODO: can **scale up** - achieved with `kubernetes` and autoscalling cloud capabilities.

 ### I. Codebase - One codebase tracked in revision control, many deploys